yoga1290/EgyQuotes/readme.md

 # Motivation

+Sites like [BrainyQuote](http://www.brainyquote.com) and [grabyo](http://about.grabyo.com) are definitely one of the inspiring factors here

-Sharing video scenes and quotes from officially verified Youtube channels; this lets people share their favourite video quotes from TV interviews and shows.
+VideoQuotes is all about sharing video scenes and quotes from officially verified Youtube channels; this lets people share their favourite video quotes from TV interviews and shows.

 ------------------------